 EVs and the EU

 In 2020 the European market for passenger cars and light utility vehicles contracted by 23.5% (compared to 2019) due to the COVID-19 crisis.
 Despite this, EV registrations increased from 559,871 units in 2019 to 1.4 million in 2020.
 The staggering increase of 144% despite COVID-19 shows just how popular EVs are becoming.
 The surge in demand was partly driven by government incentives for buying low and zero-emission vehicles.
 Sweden’s top 5 BEVs in 2020 were Volkswagen ID.3, Tesla Model 3, Kia Niro, Renault ZOE, and Nissan LEAF.
-PEVs accounted for 4.2% of the global light-vehicle sales in 2020, a 41% rise compared to 2019.
+PEVs accounted for 4.2% of global light-vehicle sales in 2020, a 41% rise compared to 2019.
 The share of PHEV and BEV in new passenger car sales was more than 10% of the total car market in 13 EU countries.
+Batteries make up about 40% of the value of an electric car.
+China currently controls two-thirds of the global EV battery cell manufacturing capacity.
+The EU aims to increase its share from a meager 3% to 25% by 2028.

 Hemant G is a contributing writer at Sparkwebs LLC, a Digital and Content Marketing Agency.
-When he’s not writing, he loves to travel, scuba dive, and watch documentaries.
+He loves to travel, scuba dive, and watch documentaries when he’s not writings.